BAYLIN TECHNOLOGIES INC.

-The Chair of the Board (the Chair) will be appointed by the Board, after considering the recommendation of the Corporate Governance and Compensation Committee, for such term as the Board may determine.
+1.2 Chair of the Board.
+The Chair of the Board (the “Chair”) will be appointed by the Board, after considering the recommendation of the Corporate Governance and Compensation Committee, for such term as the Board may determine.

+1.3 Lead Director.
 Where the Chair is not independent, the independent directors may select one of their number to be appointed lead director of the Board for such term as the independent directors may determine.
-The Chair or lead director, if appointed, will chair regular meetings of the independent directors and assume other responsibilities that the independent directors as a whole have designated.
+The Chair or (if appointed) lead director will chair regular meetings of the independent directors and assume other responsibilities that the independent directors as a whole have designated.

 Role and Responsibilities of the Board

-The role of the Board is to act honestly and in good faith and act in the best interest of the Company, and each member of the Board must exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances.
+2.1 Role of the Board.
 The Board is ultimately accountable and responsible for providing independent, effective leadership in supervising the management of the business and affairs of the Company.
+The Board is required to act honestly and in good faith with a view to the best interests of the Company, and each member of the Board must exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances.

 - adopting a strategic planning process;

-- risk identification and ensuring that procedures are in place for the management of those risks;
+- dentifying risks and ensuring that procedures are in place for the appropriate management of risk;

-- review and approve annual operating plans and budgets;
+- reviewing and approving annual operating and capital plans and budgets;

-- succession planning, including the appointment, training and supervision of management;
+- planning for succession of the Board and of management;

-- delegations and general approval guidelines for management;
+- delegating responsibility as appropriate and approving guidelines for management;

 - monitoring financial reporting and management;